ClariS: Image

 Much focus was put on Clara and Alice being in junior high school at the time of their debut.
 From early on when they uploaded their covers onto Niconico, there was some disbelief whether the girls were actually in junior high school due to their adult-sounding voices.
 Despite this, Clara and Alice were described as simply normal junior high school girls; composer Kz felt much of their appeal came from them being in junior high school and felt their future potential played a part in it.
-Their original anonymity was also emphasized for this reason in order to place priority on their school work, with the two preserving such with pseudonyms, as well as donning mask whilst performing.
+Their original anonymity was also emphasized for this reason in order to place priority on their school work, with the two preserving such with pseudonyms, as well as donning masks whilst performing.
 Additionally, to further preserve said anonymity, the two had not told anyone they knew (aside from their families) that they had debuted as music artists.
 During their junior high and high school years, ClariS had not released photos of themselves to the public, instead employing illustrators to draw their likenesses.

 The group is known for their fantastical image; when drawn, Clara is depicted wearing pastel pink items with a crescent moon used as a motif, and Alice is shown wearing blue items with a sun motif, stemming from their personal preferences.
 Karen was depicted wearing pastel green items, and images of stars were used to represent her.
 Following the debuts of Elly and Anna, the two were represented with the colors blue and orange.

 ClariS made their first face reveal in a 2017 concert, at Pacific Yokohama.
 During their tenth year anniversary, Clara and Karen both unveiled their faces on their online 10th anniversary concert in 2020.
 Since then, the two have made appearances in-person, namely collaborating with THE FIRST TAKE in 2022 for "Connect" and "Alive", and in 2024 with "Hitorigoto".